 The Membership Committee’s purpose is to assist in achieving the Association’s net membership growth.
 It assists by recruiting new members and recommending strategies and tactics to increase membership.
 The committee also focuses on member engagement and promoting a strong PRSM Community by collaborating with the PRSM Networking Committee.

 This committee’s purpose is to encourage members to network and make professional relationships enabling experienced retail facility maintenance management to share their expertise, industry knowledge and practical experience with other PRSM members about the retail industry or to facilities maintenance.
-Service on this committee is open to current dues paying members, based on approval by the committee and Association CEO.
+Service on this committee is open to current

 The Professional Development Committee is the member education committee and is charged with ensuring the Association’s professional development program meets the diverse educational needs of its members through all stages of their careers (entry to leadership).
 The PDC ensures the program is strategically focused on both current and forward-looking technical and non-technical content, making appropriate use of instructional technologies to assure timeliness of, and broad access to, relevant and engaging programming.